 “Having eyes on my all the time, curious eyes or suspicious eyes, I was like why I would wear a skin-tight leotard uniform to stand out even more?”

 But months later, in 2012, when a white supremacist shooter opened fire in a Milwaukee Gurudwara, Singh knew he had to do something.
-He got in touch with Aboud again and set out for a photo shoot dressed up as Sikh Captain America.
+Aboud also got in touch with Singh again and they set out for a photo shoot dressed up as Sikh Captain America.

 They traversed the streets of New York, got swept up in a parade, joined a wedding, and most importantly, Singh was pleasantly surprised to find that all kinds of people wanted to take photographs with him.
 Families of all backgrounds, even New York City police officers asked to take a picture with Singh.
 The fire department even let him use their truck for the photo shoot.